FORA Knowledge Base

-How to enter the correct meter mode to perform a control solution test?
+How do I enter the correct meter mode to perform a control solution test?

-For most FORA models, to enter the control solution mode, insert the test strip into the meter and then press the “M” button.
+For most FORA models, enter the control solution mode by inserting the test strip into the meter and then pressing the “M” button.
 The word “CTL” appears on the screen.
 Other FORA models may vary.
-Please refer to your user manual for correct procedure.
+Please refer to your user manual for the correct procedure.

 My new meter gives me a different result than my old meter for the same test.
 Does that mean my meter isn't accurate?

 No. What you are most likely noticing is the different way meters represent results.
-There are meters that give “plasma” results and meters that give “whole blood” results.
-You may notice this difference because you have purchased a new meter and are comparing it with your old one, or are comparing it with a lab test results you’ve received from your doctor.
-Many people expect that all blood glucose meters will give the exact same result, and expect that it will be the same as their lab test result.
-After all, they’re measuring the same thing-the amount of glucose in your blood, but meters and lab equipment measure different parts of the blood and therefore give seemingly different results.
+Some meters give “plasma” results while other meters give “whole blood” results.
+You may notice this difference because you have purchased a new meter and are comparing it with your old one, or are comparing it with lab test results you’ve received from your doctor.
+Many people expect that all blood glucose meters and lab test results will give the exact same result.
+After all, they’re measuring the same thing—the amount of glucose in your blood.
+But meters and lab equipment measure different parts of the blood and therefore give seemingly different results.

 1. Humidity or heat may have damaged the test strips.